 339 Alexander Building

-M.M. and Doctor of Music in Vocal Performance, Florida State University
+D.M. and M.M. in Vocal Performance, Florida State University

 B.M. in Choral Music Education, Central Michigan University

 Baritone Robert Peavler currently serves as Associate Professor of Voice at Eastern Michigan University.
-He received his undergraduate degree in Choral Music Education from Central Michigan University and both a Masters of Music and Doctor of Music in Vocal Performance from Florida State University.
 Dr. Peavler regularly performs across the country as a recitalist and soloist as well as being a frequent adjudicator and clinician.
 He has presented sessions on practice techniques and diction for singers at the Michigan Music Conference in Grand Rapids, MI.
-He recently published his first book, The Mélodies of Francis Poulenc: A Study Guide (Scarecrow Press).
+He is the co-author of The Mélodies of Francis Poulenc: A Study Guide published by Scarecrow Press.

 As a member of the National Association of Teachers of Singing (NATS), Dr. Peavler has been a participant of the NATS Foundation Intern Program, served as a state board member for Michigan and Wisconsin NATS, and published in the Journal of Singing.
 Active in the College Music Society (CMS), Dr. Peavler has served on the CMS national committee for music in higher education and the committee for academic citizenship.
 He was a panel member in presentations at both the 2009 and 2010 National Conferences and is looking forward to presenting a lecture recital on Francis Poulenc at the 2015 International Conference in Stockholm, Sweden.

 Learn more about EMU Voice.